Morsmalleo/AhMyth/README.md

 Support through TeamViewer is available to everyone for free.

-Do not Git Clone the Development Branch, always Git Clone the Master Branch.

 Contributions are more than welcome as this repository will continue to be maintained.

 #

 ## <div align="center"><ins>Usage</ins></div>

-01. Build a standalone APK Payload or use an original APK as a Template.
+01. Build a standalone APK Payload or use an original APK as a Payload Template.

 02. Install the APK Payload on the Victim Android Device.